-What It Looks Like: A “Find A Table” button that guests see when searching for your restaurant from Google Search or Maps.
+What It Looks Like: A “Find A Table” button that reservation-seekers see when searching for your restaurant from Google Search or Maps.

-The button pulls up your upcoming seating inventory when clicked, lets a guest select a different date, time, and party size.
-And then, it lets them book right on Google.
+The button pulls up your restaurant’s upcoming seating inventory when clicked, lets a guest reserve a different date, time, and party size.
+And then, it lets them reserve right on Google.

-Your Google Business Listing pulls in your hours of operation, address, phone number, and menu and reservation links.
+Your Google Business Listing pulls in your restaurant’s hours of operation, address, phone number, and menu and reservation links, to assist easier booking.

-Here’s what the “Find A Table” button looks like in real life, when a guest searches for Fire & Vine‘s El Gaucho restaurant in Seattle:
+Here’s what the “Find A Table” button to reserve looks like in real life, when a guest searches for Fire & Vine‘s El Gaucho restaurant in Seattle:

-And this is what availability looks like to the guest, once they click "Find A Table" —
+And this is what availability looks like to the guest, once they reserve via the “Find A Table” button —

-Once they choose a time slot, they are brought to this screen where they enter their details (email address is automatically pulled from their Google login):
+Once they choose a time slot for their reservation, they are brought to this screen where they enter their details (email address is automatically pulled from their Google login):

 Pretty cool, right?
 SevenRooms clients can learn more here.

 Not using SevenRooms at your restaurant yet?